 Senior School- Grade 5 to 8

 Senior School students are introduced to further subject specialists, and they take on the added responsibility of moving from class to class each period.
 At this age, students are developing learning habits and strategies to help them succeed in high school.
 Exams are completed in Grade 7 & 8 to gain valuable practice prior to high school.
 Although we utilize the Ontario Curriculum as a base, our teachers bring much more to their classrooms.
-They are specialists in their subjects, and as such, bring unique passion and richness to their teaching.
+Student teacher ratio 15/1 in all core subjects, allowing differentiation and individual attention for each child.

 The use of technology increases in the senior grades.
 Grade 7 & 8’s use personal tablets in their daily program.